watchingfun/pxt-sensor/README.md

-# PTX (Makecode) Blocks for the MonkMakes Sensor for micro:bit board.
+# PTX (Makecode) Blocks for the MonkMakes Sensor for micro:bit.

 ## Installation